 5. The VA is out to get me.

-Most cases are rejected because there isn’t enough evidence; it’s not a personal vendetta.
+Most mental health claims because there isn’t enough evidence; it’s not a personal vendetta.
 So instead of directing your anger at the VA, direct your resourcefulness into pulling together an airtight case that they won’t be able to deny.

 6. I’ll lose my security clearance if I’m diagnosed with a mental health condition.